SAP-archive/teched2020-ANA363/exercises/ex1/README.md

 ![][image-13]
 ### Step 14

 LATDEC is latitude and LONDEC is Longitude.
-You’ll want to use these as dimensions, so make them dimensions by dragging them down to the dimension area.Alternatively, you can select the “more” menu (the ellipsis, …) on individual columns in the Dataset Overview.
+You’ll want to use these as dimensions, so make them dimensions by dragging them down to the dimension area.Alternatively, you can select the “more” menu (the ellipsis, …) on individual columns in the Dataset Overview.Repeat for every other measure, except for DEPTH.

 ![][image-14]
 ### Step 15